30 Teacher Resume Examples That Worked in 2026

 Why this resume works

-• For each of the skills you mention on your resume, you should be able to show an example of when you demonstrated that skill in practice.
+• The skills you put on your resume, you should be able to show an example of when you demonstrated that skill in practice.
+If you list “collaboration” as a skill, then somewhere in your resume’s work experience bullet points, it should be clear that collaboration is part of your repertoire.

 Why this resume works